l3aconator/clintrial-connect-marketing/grav-admin/user/pages/01.home/_hero/hero.md

 ## We help patients understand the specific details of clinical trials available to them

-Clinical trials can be complex, ClinTrialConnect helps educate patients about clinical trials and their disease.
+Clinical trials can be complex.
+ClinTrialConnect helps educate patients about clinical trials and their disease.
 In addition, it provides background information about the pharmaceutical or medical device company, and detailed information about what to expect from a specific clinical trial.